niiicolai/P4-App/README.md

 ```

 # csvWriter.py
+Contains a class used to write the state of the sound files to a
+CSV file, after being manipulated through the sound control system.

-The 4 steps below provide the general usage of this class
+**The 4 steps below provide the general usage of this class**

 1. import class
 ```python